Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ## Wireframes

 * Wireframes for desktop have been created for all three pages and can be viewed through this link: (https://github.com/adilkhr/my-ms1-project/blob/master/wireframes/wireframesMS1desktop.pdf)
+* Wireframes for mobile phone have been created for all three pages and can be viewed through this link: (https://github.com/adilkhr/my-ms1-project/blob/master/wireframes/wireframesMS1phone.pdf)

 ## Typography and color scheme